 - Attend lectures and work through the textbook carefully and regularly, skipping the embedded videos.
 This is an efficient method for students who can follow written math pretty fluently.

 - Attend lectures sporadically or hardly at all, but work through the textbook carefully and regularly, using the embedded videos when necessary.
 This requires significant personal discipline and abstract math skills, and is the least common approach among students who did well.

-Over the semester, all students become more fluent at math.
+Over the semester, almost all students become more fluent at math.
 You will learn best by working out the calculations yourself as you watch or read, and by trying the Quick Check questions and some of the chapter exercises.
 Though it might seem as though this will take too long, you will find that a good grasp of the weekly content will speed up your work on assignments.